June 25 through August 8

-Go to the Library’s website to register online starting Thursday, June 1, 2017.
-Your log-in and password are the same as Summer 2016, though you can now register as a family!
+Go to the Library’s website to register online starting Monday, June 11, 2018.
+Your log-in and password are the same as Summer 2017.
+Remember, you can also register as a family!
 Need help?
 Come see us and we’ll walk you through the process.
-Grades K-5 should register for Build a Better World, and children under 5 years old should choose the Jr. Reading program!
+Grades K-5 should register for Libraries Rock!, and children under 5 years old should choose the Jr. Reading program!

 You can read anything you like!
 Need inspiration?
 Ask a Librarian or find recommendations on one of our many reading lists separated by age, grade, and/or genre.

-Go online to your Summer Reading account and log the number of minutes you’ve read, beginning June 21st.
-Paper Logs are available for readers who prefer to be “offline.”
-Every 200 minutes you log online, you get to the next level in our Landmark Landing!
+Go online to your Summer Reading account and log the number of minutes you’ve read, beginning June 25th.
+Every 200 minutes you log online, you get to the next level in our Rock and Roll Hall of Fame!

-Go (walk, ride, bike, trot…) to Fairfield Main Library or Fairfield Woods Branch Library for activities, crafts, scavenger hunts, movies and special programs taking place through August 12.
+Go (walk, ride, bike, trot…) to Fairfield Main Library or Fairfield Woods Branch Library for activities, crafts, scavenger hunts, and special programs taking place through August 8.
 This is how you earn raffle tickets for awesome prizes!

 Junior Reading Program (ages birth-5 years)